 - DurationMSc: 11 months full-time, up to three years part-time; PgDip/PgCert: up to 11 months full-time, up to two years part-time

 - DeliveryBy written and practical examinations, continuous assessment, project presentation and viva voce

 - CampusCranfield campus

 The course offers students a wide range of different experiences with unique facilities available to no other university in the UK.Places on the MSc Forensic Investigation course are competitive.
 Students come from a wide range of backgrounds, usually with a science or forensic science first degree.
 Many students come from abroad, especially Europe, Africa and North America.

 Why this course?

 The Forensic Investigation course is part of the Forensic MSc Programme and is highly practical and hands-on, aiming to produce forensic experts capable of giving expert witness testimonies in a courtroom situation and elsewhere.

 Students are able to choose from a wide range of subject areas, providing a highly flexible course where learners are able to tailor their MSc to their interests.

 The course consists of a short period of introductory studies followed by academic instruction in modular form.
 Most modules are of five days' duration, interspersed with weeks devoted to private study.
-Students are required to take four core modules and choose seven elective modules based on their particular background, future requirements or interests.
+Students are required to take five core modules and choose six elective modules based on their particular background, future requirements or interests.
 This is followed by a four-month research project and either a thesis or literature review and paper.

 Informed by industry